 Our ambitions for hill farming, nature and heritage

-Dame Helen Ghosh, our Director-General outlines proposals to support the farming community and confirms the National Trust's commitment to farming, landscapes and nature.
+Dame Helen Ghosh, our former Director-General outlines proposals to support the farming community and confirms the National Trust's commitment to farming, landscapes and nature.

 ‘The National Trust strategy has at its heart playing our part in restoring our natural environment.

 '"Promoting the preservation" of landscapes and nature was central to Octavia Hill’s vision for the Trust in 1895, so the echoes to our founding charitable purpose couldn’t be stronger’, Dame Helen Ghosh told an uplands farmers' conference.